OCA/sale-workflow/sale_sourced_by_line_sale_transport_multi_address/README.rst

 Description
 ===========

-This module updates the way the origin address (from `sale_addresses`) is computed when `sale_sourced_by_line` is installed: since the latter allows specifying a warehouse on the sale order line, we take that address into account when computing the origin address.
+This module updates the way the origin address (from `sale_transport_multi_address`) is computed when `sale_sourced_by_line` is
+installed: since the latter allows specifying a warehouse on the sale order line, we take that address into account when computing the origin address.

 Credits
 =======